 So far we have presented those notions that have already been dealt with in papers written by people of our laboratory (LOA).
-In the following we will try to single out which are the main entities of an ontology of organisations, which are the connections between these entities and the others previously presented, which are the peculiar properties they acquire for the fact of being embedded in an organisational setting and the relations they entertain with each other.
+In the following we'll try to single out which are the main entities of an ontology of organizations, which are the connections between these entities and the others previously presented, which are the peculiar properties they acquire for the fact of being embedded in an organizational setting and the relations they entertain with each other.

-The entities that populate the organisational settings are: organisations themselves, the agents who are member of the organisation and who can act in it and sometimes for it, the roles that these agents play, other 'organisational concepts', namely concepts that are expressly created for being used inside the organisational setting and, finally, norms and descriptions; they can define and constitute organisations themselves, they can define the concepts used inside organisations and can regulate the behaviour of agents and organisations.
+The entities that populate the organizational settings are: organizations themselves, the agents who are member of the organization and who can act in it and sometimes for it, the roles that these agents play, other "organizational concepts", namely concepts that are expressly created for being used inside the organizational setting and, finally, norms and descriptions; they can define and constitute organizations themselves, they can define the concepts used inside organizations and can regulate the behavior of agents and organizations.

-For what concerns agents, a couple of works (Ferrario and Oltramari, 2004; Bottazzi et al., 2006) have been dedicated to the analysis of their features based on their mental attitudes, plans and goals, but these are just preliminary inquiries and they can be ignored for the sake of simplicity in this work, since at this stage we are only interested in the capability agents have of acting on behalf of organisations, in virtue of some roles they play inside those organisations.
+For what concerns agents, a couple of works (Ferrario and Oltramari (2004) and Bottazzi et al. (2006)) have been dedicated to the analysis of their features based on their mental attitudes, plans and goals, but these are just preliminary inquiries and they can be ignored for the sake of simplicity in this work, since at this stage we are only interested in the capability agents have of acting on behalf of organizations, in virtue of some roles they play inside those organizations.

-Something that is for sure of extreme interest for an ontological account of organisations is a study of the notion of collective intentionality and collective attitudes in general: are these the product or the sum of the individual attitudes of the agents composing the collective, or are these some kind of primitive notions, that are not directly a consequence of these individual attitudes?
+Something that is for sure of extreme interest for an ontological account of organizations is a study of the notion of collective intentionality and collective attitudes in general: are these the product or the sum of the individual attitudes of the agents composing the collective, or are these some kind of primitive notions, that are not directly a consequence of these individual attitudes?

-The last thing that is important to notice and that holds for all these categories is that organisations, social roles and concepts and norms are all social objects and, hence, non physical entities.
-There have been many debates around the physical character of social objects and the literature presents a lot of controversial issues (see Reinach, 1913; Lorini, 2000; Smith, 2002), but a couple of examples can illustrate why we decided to take the non physical stance.
+A last thing that is important to notice and that holds for all these categories is that organizations, social roles and concepts and norms are all social objects and, hence, non physical entities.
+There have been many debates around the physical character of social objects and the literature presents a lot of controversial issues (see Reinach (1913),Lorini (2000) and Smith (2002)), but a couple of examples can illustrate why we decided to take the non physical stance.

 First of all, if a person is judged guilty of a serious crime, (s)he can be arrested and imprisoned; conversely, it is not possible to put to jail a company, like FIAT.
-For roles the language is less clear, in the sense that at a first glance it seems possible to arrest the President of FIAT, but in this case the police are not really arresting the president, rather the person that in that specific moment is playing the role of president.
-This is confirmed by the fact that if the president unfortunately dies in prison, it is not the case that FIAT elects a new president to replace the deceased in jail.
-Maybe a more evident example is that of hitting: while it is possible to hit a person, a building or a book, it sounds rather odd to say that I've taken a stick and I have furiously hit an organisation, a role, a concept or a rule.
+For roles the language is less clear, in the sense that at a first glance it seems possible to arrest the President of FIAT, but in this case the police is not really arresting the President, rather the person that in that specific moment is playing the role of President.
+This is confirmed by the fact that if the President unfortunately dies in prison, it is not the case that FIAT elects a new President to replace the deceased in jail.
+Maybe a more evident example is that of hitting: while it is possible to hit a person, a building or a book, it sounds rather odd to say that I've taken a stick and I have furiously hit an organization, a role, a concept or a rule.

-3.1 Organisations
+3.0.1 Organizations